AsherTeo/Airbnb-Price-Prediction-/README.md

 - Aggregated embeddings using Max Pooling for better contextual representation.

 # Feature Detail
-## Meta
+## Meta Features
-- Represents numerical and categorical attributes directly as structured metadata.
+- Represents the selected numerical and categorical features after feature engineering

 ## Text Features
 - Text features are kept in their own separate columns for isolated analysis.